-At First Light receives its recording premiere in March 2019 from the Oxford-based chamber choir Commotio under its founder conductor, Matthew Berry, with the ‘cello part performed by the British artist Joseph Spooner.
-The work will be released later in 2019 on the Naxos label, where it will be coupled with a performance of Francis Pott’s Word, in which the organ part will be played by Christian Wilson.
-The score and ‘cello part will be released in due course by Edition Peters.
+At First Light received its recording premiere in March 2019 from the Oxford-based chamber choir Commotio under its conductor, Matthew Berry, with the ‘cello part performed by the distinguished British artist Joseph Spooner [ https://josephspooner.net/ ].
+The work was released on 10th July 2020 on the Naxos label [8.573976], coupled with a performance of Francis Pott’s Word, in which the organ part was played by Christian Wilson.
+The score and ‘cello part are available as of summer 2020 from Edition Peters.

 At First Light was commissioned by Eric Bruskin, a resident of Philadelphia, USA, in memory of his mother.
 Eric had a longstanding enthusiasm for my work, and I was touched to be the person he approached for a task which is both a privilege and a daunting responsibility.
 In a sense, no music can ever measure up to the weight of love or the hope of consolation vested in it under such circumstances – but in memory I carry the deaths of both my own parents, and I was able to draw upon that.
 Eric’s fondness for my Cello Sonata (itself written in memoriam) led him to ask that I include a solo ‘cello part in the new work – but his attachment also to my polyphonic sacred choral writing meant that he wanted a centrepiece which would be both a showcase of that approach and the celebration of a life well lived.
 Therefore, the seven movements of At First Light arrange themselves as a series of slow meditations surrounding an exuberant 9-minute motet in which the lamenting cello falls temporarily silent.